About Places to Talk

-We can also put you in touch with your wrad councillor for any of the tiers of local governement if you wish to discuss an issue or concern, or if you have an idea to improve the town.
+We can also put you in touch with your ward Councillor for any of the tiers of local government if you wish to discuss an issue or concern, or if you have an idea to improve the town.

 Find out about Consultations

-We use Cumbria Citizen Space to host our consulataions and if you use this site you can view other consulataions in Cumbria.
+We use Cumbria Citizen Space to host our consultations and if you use this site you can view other consultations in Cumbria.

 What to do if you cannot access parts of this page

 We want to ensure that everyone can access our information and we are working to improve our website.
 Please contact us if you need information on this website in a different format like accessible PDF, large print, easy read or in an alternative format.

 We will consider your request and respond to you in ten working days.